TheCodingLand/InventoryPlayground-Android/README.md

 - 3 : scan view will trigger scan and ask for details if asset is unknown
 - 4 : Ticket View.
 Tickets will be imported/updated from some tool, I will use generic XML web service, so it can be integrated later on other tools.

-Have fun if you want to start coding with mem no problem -
+Have fun if you want to start coding with me, no problem -

 I plan on doing and interface for tablets. (dual pane) later on.)